Chinese Tea Ceremony (Gongfu Cha): Steps & Order

 What is the purpose of a tea ceremony?

 The purpose of the Chinese tea ceremony goes beyond simply serving and drinking tea—it is about honoring tradition, fostering respect, and celebrating significant moments.
-In the context of a wedding, the ceremony symbolizes the union of two families, with the bride and groom demonstrating respect to their elders.

-It also represents wishes for the couple’s prosperity, fertility, and happiness.
 The tea ceremony emphasizes values such as respect, gratitude, and harmony, while the act of sharing tea promotes unity and community.

 Being a former tea planter under a British Company in Bangladesh, I must admit that this is one of the best write ups I have ever read.